trixi-framework/P4est.jl/docs/src/introduction.md

 Installation instructions and first usage examples are shown on the [main page](@ref P4est.jl).
-This page collects some additional examples and translation rules from the C library [`p4est`](https://github.com/cburstedde/p4est) to its Julia wrapper [P4est.jl](https://github.com/trixi-framework/P4est.jl).
+This page collects some additional examples and translation guidelines from the C library [`p4est`](https://github.com/cburstedde/p4est) to its Julia wrapper [P4est.jl](https://github.com/trixi-framework/P4est.jl).